 PHIX COMPACT - TECHNOLOGICAL LANDSLIDE

 Kruse recalls the development, "It was far from easy.
 We had many iterations especially on the waterproof cabinet protecting the electrode and the build-in electronics.
 We designed low powered electronics, because we wanted to supply the device using the 2-wire system.
-We also invented a calibration system, a new pH electrode and a system, that would monitor the electrode.
-The electrode itself was a very interesting part of creating the device, we designed the encapsulation and had molds made for the plastic body.
-We even had the self-cleaning glass made, which was important for the functionality of pHix Compact.
+We also invented a calibration system, a new pH electrode and a system that would monitor the electrode.
+The electrode itself was a very interesting part of creating the device.
+We designed the encapsulation and had molds made for the plastic body.
+We even had the self-cleaning glass made, which was important to the functionality of pHix Compact."